 Restore From the Latest Backup

 Step #1.
-Ensure that you have the proper Internet connection.
-Click on Apple icon and choose Restart in the menu.
+First off, click on Apple icon and choose Restart in the menu.

 Step #2.
 Now, you need to press and hold Command+R and make sure to hold the keys until your Mac reboots.

 Then, you have to choose Restore from Time Machine Backup in the OS X Utilities and hit Continue.

 Step #3.
 Choose the Backup source and click on Continue.

 Then, you need to choose the latest macOS High Sierra backup.

 Step #4.
 Finally, click on Continue.

 Now, wait for some time until your Mac has restored from the latest backup.